-Here we are again – in 2018, talking about a government shutdown.
-It's clear our government is mismanaged, but what does that mean for you?
+Here we are again – the second time in 2018, talking about a government shutdown.
+It’s clear our government is mismanaged, but what does that mean for you?

 Well, it really depends on what happens.
 For short government shutdowns (which might last the weekend or a few days into the week), nothing.
 For longer shutdowns (like we saw in 2013), all the good stuff our government offers – like national parks, military death benefits, etc – stop, but all the “bad stuff” our government does, like collect taxes, and deal with student loans, keeps on keepin’ on.

 If you’re curious about how the government shutdown will affect your investments, check out this article.
 However, one area that has not been discussed at great length is the impact that this shutdown will have on your student loans!

 The good news is that the shutdown has not currently affected your eligibility to qualify for any new federal financial aid.
 This would include any Federal Pell Grant, FSEOG, or Direct student loans.
 That specific pot of money is still flowing.
 Your FAFSA will still be processed, and almost all of the Department of Education financial aid websites are still up and running.

 More good news (well . . . “good” is a relative term here) is that Federal student loan servicers are still up and running.
 So you can still make all of your student loan payments and receive customer service if you have questions.

 In 2009, the Department of Education contracted with private companies to manage the repayment of most Federal student loans, and since these private companies don’t specifically fall under the wings of the Federal government, they are still functioning as normal.
 So yes, your student loan payments are still due.
 Bummer, I know!

 Because the contracted student loan servicers are still operational, this means that you can still apply for a deferment or forbearance.
 These contractors have the authority to approve these options, so they can still assist you with that.
 They can also help you change your student loan repayment plan, discuss loan forgiveness options, and work with you on PSLF.